BTC Lite (BTCL) Price Hits $0.0009 on Exchanges

 BTC Lite Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as BTC Lite directly using U.S. dollars.
-Investors seeking to trade BTC Lite should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy BTC Lite using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as BTC Lite directly using U.S. dollars.
+Investors seeking to trade BTC Lite should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BTC Lite using one of the aforementioned exchanges.

 Receive News & Updates for BTC Lite Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BTC Lite and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.